ac524/anthonyteaches/guides/Cloudflare-Workers-Setup.md

 ## Sign up for a CloudFlare account

 Go do it!
-Sign up for CloadFlare!
+Sign up for CloudFlare!

 ## Enable Workers Dev Site

 Go to the Workers tab from your main account dashboard and follow the prompts set up your `workers.dev` subdomain.

-## Install Wrangler CLI
+## Install Wrangler CLI Globally

 https://developers.cloudflare.com/workers/cli-wrangler/install-update

-We'll need this CLI tool to generate a config file later.
+We'll need this CLI tool to `login` to CloudFlare, `init` a workers config file and finally `publish` the app to deploy it to our workers site.

 ```
 npm i @cloudflare/wrangler -g